hmpfgrrr/ocp/README.md

-# ocp
+# OCP Playground
-oracle oca and ocp certification playground
+Playground for Java OCA and OCP certification